WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 The `did:webplus` method [4] augments `did:web` by maintaining an immutable and auditable history of DID document versions.

-This is realized by implementing a microledger in which the signature of the initial document is incorporated into the DID itself, with each subsequent document referencing the signature of its predecessor.
+This is realized by implementing a micro ledger in which the signature of the initial document is incorporated into the DID itself, with each subsequent document referencing the signature of its predecessor.
 Documents also contain additional attributes, including a monotonically increasing _version number_ and